azalea-rs/azalea/azalea-chat/README.md

 # Examples

 ```
-// convert a Minecraft component JSON into colored text that can be printed to the terminal.
+// convert a Minecraft formatted text JSON into colored text that can be printed to the terminal.

-use azalea_chat::Component;
+use azalea_chat::FormattedText;
 use serde_json::Value;
 use serde::Deserialize;